Piano Quintet in D minor (Bomtempo)

-The Quintet in D minor, B74, for piano, two violins, viola and cello, is a chamber work by Portuguese composer João Domingos Bomtempo.
+The Piano Quintet in D minor, B74, for piano, two violins, viola and cello, is a chamber work by Portuguese composer João Domingos Bomtempo.
 A performance takes about 20 minutes.

 History

 Although he composed some ten works for piano quintet, the Quintet in E major, Op.16 remained the only published piece of this genre by Bomtempo.
 The only manuscript of the Quintet in D minor, B74 is preserved in the Biblioteca Nacional de Portugal (P-Ln C.I.C.
 39).
 It is inscribed thus: "Trois Quintetti pour forte piano, deux violons, alto et violoncelle", but contains only this one work.
 The manuscript is damaged and incomplete, missing the piano part in many places (as it happens in Bomtempo's manuscripts: he presumably improvised some passages instead of playing them from the score), especially in the middle section.

 The composition date of the quintet is unknown.
 It was reconstructed by Portuguese composer Filipe Pires (1934–2015) and received its first contemporary performance in 1992, on the 150th anniversary of Bomtempo's death.
 The musicians were Gabriela Canavilhas and the Lisbon String Quartet.

 Like his other quintets, Bomtempo arranged this one for piano sextet (with double bass), of which version only one sheet survived (the first movement of the double bass part; P-Ln C.I.C.
 50).